Zeppelin17/shopping-tickets/README.md

-# Shopping Tickets App
+# Shopping Tickets Backend App

-This app allows you to store your grocery purchases to have historical and statistical data about it.
+This app expose an API that allows you to store your grocery purchases to have historical and statistical data about it.